 Steps to follow

-- In the first small stainless steel bowl, mix the water and aloe vera juice, hereafter referred to as the “aqueous phase.”
+- In the first small stainless steel bowl, mix the water and aloe vera juice with the small spatula, hereafter referred to as the “aqueous phase.”

-- Weigh the potassium sorbate in a ramekin and dissolve it in the aqueous phase.
+- Weigh the potassium sorbate in a ramekin and dissolve it in the aqueous phase with the small spatula.

-- Weigh the colloidal oatmeal in another ramekin and mix into the aqueous phase.
+- Weigh the colloidal oatmeal in another ramekin and mix into the aqueous phase with the mini-mixer.

 - Weigh the willow bark extract and essential oils in a ramekin (or use one ramekin per ingredient) and add to the aqueous phase.
-Mix well.
+Mix well with the small spatula.

 - Weigh the coco betaine in a ramekin and add to the aqueous phase.
-Mix well.
+Mix gently with the small spatula to prevent it from foaming up..

 - Pour the mixture into a 120 ml blue spray bottle and label it.
 Voilà!
 Your DIY detangler is ready for use!